 A number of attempts have been made to dynamically control the guard channels.
-The proposed schemes typically take into consideration the active calls in the cell where a new call arrives, as well as its neighboring cells to which the call is likely to be handed off.
+The proposed schemes typically take into consideration the active calls in the cell where a new call arrives, as well as in its neighboring cells to which the call is likely to be handed off.
 One of the challenges for dynamic guard bandwidth management is to predict where the subscribers will move to.
 Predictions in the literature are generally based on mobility models or GPS monitoring of the mobile locations.
 Tracking the speed and moving direction of the mobiles is generally costly and not accurate.

 Priscoli and Sestini [8] proposed an adaptive scheme to find an optimum balance between the call blocking and dropping probabilities.
-The proposed algorithm only relies on the parameters of a single cell, such as the Eb/Io3 received by the BS, the number of call drops and call blocks, and the duration of link unavailability at the BS.
+The proposed algorithm only relies on the parameters of a single cell, such as the Eb/It3 received by the BS, the number of call drops and call blocks, and the duration of link unavailability at the BS.
 The authors did not consider neighboring cell load and mobility patterns.
 While the scheme proposed by Chang et al. [9] controlled the reserved capacity according to variations in the soft handoff attempt rate, the capacity adaptation scheme was not presented.
 Also, bandwidth reservation based on individual soft handoff attempt would lead to significant signaling overhead between cells.
+Both these schemes were designed to optimize the linear combination of the dropping and blocking probabilities, but not for satisfying the hard constraints on the call dropping probability often required by applications with tight quality requirements.